Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Analysis

-Proposition \ref{prop-3} demonstrates that trading-up opportunities are the driving force behind pricing dynamics.
-For a seller who faces trading-up opportunities and lacks commitment ability, it is strictly profit-maximizing to trade up (some) consumers to a higher-valued consumption option and thereby extract a larger surplus from these consumers.
-However, in order to induce consumers to trade up, the seller must lower the price relative to the price previously offered.
-Thus, as the game progresses, the seller is lowering prices to trade up more and more consumers.
-Since any price profile $p \in \Omega$ leaves no trading-up opportunities, neither in the static nor in the dynamic game, the seller will not want to set prices below $\bar{p}$.
-Hence, the dynamics come to an end at prices $\bar{p}$, provided that transitions to the respective consumption options are admissible.\footnote{The latter qualification is required for price dynamics to end at $\bar{p}$, because otherwise any price is a best-response (including prices below $\bar{p}$)} This implies that the seller's profit in the absence of commitment is bounded below at $\pi(\bar{p})\Delta$, which may be strictly positive (depending on the setting under study).
+Proposition \ref{prop-3} demonstrates that the driving force behind pricing dynamics is the existence of trading-up opportunities.
+For a seller who faces trading-up opportunities and lacks commitment, it is profitable to trade up positive masses of types to higher-valued consumption options, thereby extracting a larger surplus.
+Consequently, the seller changes prices to trade up more and more types as the game progresses.
+Since no price profile $p \in \Omega$ leaves any trading-up opportunities, neither in the static nor in the dynamic game, the seller does not sell at prices below $\bar{p}$.
+Hence, the dynamics come to an end at prices $\bar{p}$, provided that transitions to the respective consumption options are admissible.\footnote{Note that any price is optimal for a non-admissible consumption option.} This implies that the seller's profit in the absence of commitment is bounded from below at $\pi(\bar{p})\Delta$, which may be strictly positive.
 The time it takes for the price dynamics to play out depends on the setting under study.
-However, for all trading-up opportunities to be exhausted in finite time, both the minimum value for at least one variety and the optimal static profit that leaves no trading-up opportunities, $\pi(\bp)$, must be strictly positive, and the number of periods of play must be sufficiently large.
+However, for all trading-up opportunities to be exhausted in finite time, the minimum value for at least one variety must be strictly positive, and the number of periods of play must be sufficiently large.